 Yes, for women who have undergone minor surgery to remove these abnormal cells, it can still return as new HPV infections can occur since HPV infections are sexually transmitted.
 Following surgery, repeat pap smears should be performed 6 monthly until the pap smears are back to normal.
 Following which, women can then go back to the normal routine pap smear regime.

 Quite the contrary, women who have given birth to 3 or more deliveries are at an increased risk of developing cervical cancer for reasons that are unknown at the moment.
 Some of the reasons postulated could be related to the fact that they have more unprotected intercourse to get pregnant (so increase risk of exposure to HPV infections) or that pregnancy hormones may make women more susceptible to HPV infections and cancer development.
 The immune system may be affected in pregnant women making them more likely to develop HPV infections and cervical cancer.

 Yes, regular pap smears can pick up the precancerous stage and surgical treatment can then be done to remove these abnormal cells before they turn cancerous.
-There are also cervical cancer vaccines [email protected] and Cervarix that can do one better by preventing the HPV infections and therefore cervical precancer and cancer.
-In the case of [email protected], it protects against 90% of HPV cancer causing infections and Cervarix protects against 70%.
+There are also cervical cancer vaccines that can do one better by preventing the HPV infections and therefore cervical precancer and cancer.
+They protect against 90% of HPV cancer causing infections.